|

 its head almost severed from its neck.

-"Retrieve all the arrows," shouted Legolas.
-"We
+"Retrieve the arrows," shouted Legolas.
+"We cannot

-cannot risk burning the bodiesit might alert the other bandsand
+risk burning the bodiesit might alert the other bandsand

 we do not have enough elves to bury them.
 We will build a pyre

-and stack the bodies on it.
-But we will not set it alight until
+and stack the bodies on it, but we will not set it alight until

 after the other orcs have been dealt with."